pedro miguel interview

 Where does your motivation come from?

-Reaching the end and going on stage with the feeling and full awareness of a duty accomplished is something indescribable regardless of the classification.
+Reaching the end and going on stage with the feeling and full awareness of duty accomplished is something indescribable regardless of the classification.

 What supplements do you use?